 Clicking on the topic label “Infromation quality” reveals the definition of according to Wikipedia.
 We then show you other synonyms that Inlinks believes is semantically close in this context.
 If a topic seems to be of interest to you and you want to add it to your copy, the “+Add” button literally pastes the Wikipedia definition into the Content Ideas on the editor, for you to fill in the details later.
 If you think our AI made a mistake, press “Report an Error” to let us know that we need to look again at this area of the Knowledge Graph.
 You might find next week we do better!

 Then we do not stop there!
 We start to show semantically related topics to “Information Quality”, and we break these up by category.
-This allows you not just to copy the competition but go one step further, delving deeper into the topic in verticles that make sense for your business.
+This allows you not just to copy the others but go one step further, delving deeper into the topic in verticles that make sense for your business.
 Inlinks is a Technology company, so it looks like “Google”.
 “Web Content” and “Bing” are salient concepts to add.
 I’ll click the “+” symbols to add these into my content ideas on the editor.

 7: See Each Topic’s Importance and Presence